Guiding You to Gembah (the place where value is created)

 Additionally, 67% of all US-based consumers are willing to pay extra for sustainable products with a whopping 87% of Gen Z consumers willing to pay more.
 To top it off, retailers like Amazon promote products that satisfy their “Climate Pledge Friendly” certification requirements and make it easier for consumers to find your products.

 Gembah’s team of sustainable design engineers are ready to take on the challenge of maximizing your products’ eco-friendly design.
-We have a strong sourcing network in place to find the sustainable materials and suppliers that can bring your vision to reality.
+We have a strong sourcing network in place to find sustainable materials and suppliers that can bring your vision to reality.
 Schedule a consultation today!

 2. US-China Trade War Tariffs: